Chai Frappuccino

 An easy and delicious Chai Frappuccino using store-bought chai concentrate, milk, ice, and homemade Frappuccino base syrup to make it super smooth and creamy.
-Top the whole thing off with freshly made (and quick) whipped cream!
+Top the whole thing off with freshly made whipped cream!

 Chai Frappuccino in a cup with whipped cream, ground cinnamon, and star anise as garnish.

-• Chai is a tea blend that combines black tea with warming spices like cinnamon, cloves, and ginger.
+Chai is a tea blend that combines black tea with warming spices like cinnamon, cloves, and ginger.
 There’s caffeine in this drink from the black tea.

-RELATED: Java Chip Frappucino
+RELATED: London Fog Frappucino

 Ingredient Notes